jbmacdonald1012/CSE210_Team6/Greed/README.md

 py __main__.py (on Windows or if above command doesn't work)
 ```
 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the project folder.
-Select the main module inside the hunter folder and click the "run" icon.
+Select the main module inside the game folder and click the "run" icon.

 ## Project Structure
 The project files and folders are organized as follows: